AMEND-Consulting-LLC/vanna-hci/CONTAINERIZATION.md

 6. Documentation is complete and accurate
 7. Backup/restore procedures are tested and working
 8. Load testing shows acceptable performance
+9. UI is responsive and user-friendly
+10. Admin interface is fully functional

 ## Risk Management